backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/S3 Storage Classes.md

 > [!tip]- If you need something which is *highly available* and less frequently accessed then go for S3 IA over S3 IA One Zone *if cost has not been mentioned*.
 > *S3 IA is more available than S3 IA one zone*.

-> [!tip] If you need something which is *cost effective* then go for IA One Zone for Standard IA.
+> [!tip] When asked for the *most cost effective* option then go for IA One Zone over Standard IA.

 > [!tip] If question asks for *HA* then *don't go for One Zone*.